slspencer/conflict-resolution/README.md

   ## This is a subheading created on GitHub

   All of this content added to the readme file has been added from my remote GitHub repository.

+## This is a third subheading created locally

+    More information should go here, but we don't have any.